-Items bought in another country are also subject to Texas use tax.
-For example, if you buy something in Mexico that you bring back to Texas, you owe use tax on the purchase price.
+Items bought in another country and used in Texas are also subject to Texas use tax.
+For example, if you buy taxable items in Mexico that you bring back to Texas, you owe Texas use tax on the purchase price of those items.

-If you have a Texas sales tax permit, report the use tax on your Texas Sales and Use Tax Return in Item 3, Taxable Purchases, on your next regularly scheduled due date.
+If you are a Texas purchaser with a Texas sales and use tax permit, you will report the use tax in Item 3, Taxable Purchases, of your Texas Sales and Use Tax Return, on your next regularly scheduled due date.